Verionn/checkers/README.md

 # Checkers

+**This project was developed as part of the *Object-Oriented Programming* course during the 4th semester of studies at Lodz University of Technology.**

 The program is a classic checkers game with three modes of play:

 **- single-player against a computer opponent**